--what about it’s cover artwork?
+-what about its cover artwork?

 Everyone is going to have a different take on the art, so I don't want to go that into detail about it...
-But the art for our first lp was done by Meg Adamson.
+But the art for our first LP was done by Meg Adamson.
 She is an amazing artist and friend from Portland Oregon.
 The Mother Teresa art was done by Matt Loomis.
-He is another amazingly talented person who we have know for a long time.
+He is another amazingly talented person who we have known for a long time.
 He has done all the art for our other band The Makai.